 The model relies on historical data and does not incorporate future outlined changes in the underlying environment.
 Thus, it is important to read the forecasts in this context.
-For example, the current forecasts make no assumptions about the effect of reopening non-essential retail on increasing transmissions.
-On the other hand, the effect of the vaccine program will be in the opposite direction.
+For example, the current forecasts make no assumptions about the effect of the possible relaxation of all remaining restrictions announced by Boris Johnson in parliament yesterday.